onedata/onedata-documentation/docs/user-guide/datasets.md

 Rows for the ancestors contain links to the directories with datasets established and allow configuring the protection of each.
-The last row of the table shows information about the dataset established on the current file or directory and allows configuring the direct protection of the datasets.
+The last row of the table shows information about the dataset established on the current file or directory and allows configuring the direct protection of this datasets.

 ::: tip NOTE
 File's or directory's **effective** protection is presented using the badges at